russellbits/Writing/Poetry/in-between-dreamy-guesses/poem.md

-but the history is gone as soon as it dawns in your mind So you shake your head, wonder if you're cracking up the moment you saught... or forgot.
-What were you looking for?
+but the history is gone as soon as it dawns in your mind So you shake your head, wonder if you're cracking up the moment you saught... or fo,rgot.What were you looking for?

 this quiet we’ve come to suspect
 That barely known of what